Other Health Professions

 There are literally hundreds of healthcare or healthcare-related professions.
 We encourage you to use the resources below to research your interests as you undertake the process of making decisions about your career, and your choice of health professions programs.

-- The Health Professions Descriptions handout Includes descriptions of dozens of professional health programs, as well as other health-related degrees and majors.
+- The Health Professions Descriptions handout Includes descriptions of dozens of professional health programs, as well as other health-related degrees and majors (PDF contains hyperlinks - if you receive a security caution, select OK or Allow).

 - ExploreHealthCareers.org is another good place to begin researching health fields.

-- Our page devoted to Other Health-Related Majors And Programs available at IU includes a list of many more health-related majors, minors, certificates, and programs available on the IU Bloomington campus.
+- Our page devoted to Other Health-Related Majors And Programs available At IU And Beyond includes a list of many more health-related majors, minors, certificates, and programs available on the IU Bloomington campus.
 (Note: HPPLC does NOT provide advising for these areas, but we have included links to the given departments.)

 - In the US Department of Labor's Occupational Outlook Handbook (OOH), we suggest you scan the A-Z Index, linked from the bottom of that page.
 There, you will encounter dozens of health-related careers, many of which you have probably never thought about before.
 (Note: we do not recommend simply referring to the "Healthcare" link in the "Occupation Groups" on the OOH page, because the health profession listings therein are extremely incomplete.)